 The House Finch is said to be a pretty common bird at backyard bird feeders, but I didn’t seen many at first.
 Later, perhaps as they became more comfortable with my feeders, they began to show up more regularly.
+These birds became very common and most prolific throughout the winter.

 Adults have a long, square-tipped brown tail and are a brown or dull-brown color across the back with some shading into deep gray on the wing feathers.
 Breast and belly feathers may be streaked; the flanks usually are.